 To purchase a commercial property, most Investors will work with a Commercial Lender to obtain a commercial purchase loan.
 The commercial loan differs in many ways from residential loans, with the first one being how the loan is underwritten.
 The property value, stabilized position, and potential income from leases are what commercial underwriters look at first to fund a commercial loan.
 And many lenders also fund some or all the cost for rehabilitation or renovation of the asset.
 Commercial lenders also underwrite the principals who are acquiring the asset.
 If the principals are experienced, then the loan can be non-recourse, but if the principals do not have much experience, the loan will be recourse for principals only.
 Partners are not underwritten as long as they are investing less than 20% of the capital to acquire the asset.
 While rates can be fairly low for a commercial loan product, anywhere from 4%-5% for the traditional lender, or as high as 11% for private commercial lenders, another aspect of the commercial loan is lender reserves requirements.
 Some lenders require as little as six months of reserves to cover the cost of rents, insurance, taxes, and debt payment, while others may require 12 months.
 It depends on the position of the asset and the investor’s plans and timeline to stabilize it.
 With the 2020 Covid-19 pandemic, some lenders required 18 months of reserves and were charging much higher rates and requiring no less than a 60% LTV.

-To find out more about purchasing and investing in commercial real estate, visit my Blog category, Commercial.
-If you are an Investor and are seeking representation, guidance, and support with your commercial sale or purchase and would like to create an Investing Plan & Strategy, contact me today at 310-383-7393 or firstname.lastname@example.org
+To find out more about purchasing and investing in commercial real estate, visit my Blog.
+If you are an Investor seeking representation, guidance, and support with your commercial sale or purchase and would like to create an Investing Plan & Strategy, Contact Me today.

 Commercial Real Estate Tip